marcoavol/wanderland-server/README.md

 ### Local mode
 The postgreSQL database will be persisted in a docker volume.
 The jpg files of the photos will be saved to a directory called photo_upload located at the same level as the wanderland-server directory.
-1) Start the app using `docker-compose up -f docker-compose-local.yml -d` from the app's root directory.
+1) Start the app using `docker-compose -f docker-compose-local.yml up -d` from the app's root directory.
 2) Connect in browser at localhost:4200.
-3) Shut down the app: `docker-compose down`
+3) Shut down the app: `docker-compose -f docker-compose-local.yml down`

 ### Deployment mode
 The postgreSQL database will be persisted in a docker volume.
 The jpg files are saved to a directory on our Hetzner volume.
 We use [Certbot](https://certbot.eff.org/) to obtain an SSL certificate.
 1) Login to server: `ssh -o "ServerAliveInterval 60" root@135.181.205.41`
 2) `cd /mnt/docker_images`
-3) `docker compose up -f docker-compose-deploy.yml -d`
+3) `docker compose -f docker-compose-deploy.yml up -d`
 4) Connect to the app in browser at https://www.wanderland.dev or 135.181.205.41:4200
-5) Shut down the app: `docker compose down`
+5) Shut down the app: `docker compose -f docker-compose-deploy.yml down`

 ## Profiles